UnixBird-ps/devops21-devops1-groupwork/README.md

 All REST API tests are in the file /tests/rest-api-test.postman_collection.json.

 Config for WebdriverIO is in the file /tests/wdio.conf.js.
-Config for Jest, if ever needed, place it in the file /tests/jest.config.js.
+Config for Jest is in the file /tests/jest.config.js.

 The above folder structure is used in our CI/CD workflows.